×

 When we asked people why foreigners move to Boquete, they responded:

 "Boquete is a popular destination for expats due to its stunning natural beauty, temperate climate, and low cost of living.
 The area is known for its lush green mountains, stunning waterfalls, and picturesque coffee plantations.
 Boquete also offers a variety of outdoor activities such as hiking, rafting, and bird watching.
 Additionally, the town is home to a vibrant expat community, with many expats choosing to retire in Boquete due to its low cost of living and relaxed lifestyle.
-With its stunning scenery, temperate climate, and low cost of living, Boquete is an attractive destination for expats looking for a new home," wrote one expat living in Boquete.
+With its stunning scenery, temperate climate, and low cost of living, Boquete is an attractive destination for expats looking for a new home," commented one expat living in Boquete.

 How are healthcare services Boquete?